abelikt/TCNOpen/Readme.md

 This is an inofficial fork of the TCNOpen project into a git repository.

-The intention is to analyse different aspects of the TRDP and SDTv2 protocols.

 See also: https://sourceforge.net/projects/tcnopen/

+A clone of the commits on sourceforge will be maintained in the svn branch.

+The intention of this fork is to have the code in git, to analyse different aspects of the TRDP and SDTv2 protocols and play with (highly) experimental extensions to them.
+Some of these extensions are language bindings and usage examles in Rust.
+They will be located here for some time until they are moved to their own crate.

 Licenses
 --------